neon-jungle/wagtailpolls/README.rst

     {"poll": "Test Poll", "total_questions": 3, "total_votes": 11, "votes": {"Yeah": 1, "Maybe": 0, "Nah": 10}, "form_error": {"__all__": ["Sorry, we were not able to obtain your ip address"]}}

-There is also a ``POLL_COOLDOWN`` which is set in your settings.
+There is also a ``WAGTAILPOLLS_VOTE_COOLDOWN`` which is set in your settings.
 This will only allow users on the same IP to vote at an interval of your choosing.
 If this is caught, the error will be present in the ``JsonResponse`` much like the error above.

 Additionally, information will be added to the django session (basically cookies will be set) that will help make sure devices are not able to vote twice.
 When a vote is rejected due to this reason, the vote simply won't register with no error being returned in the ``JsonResponse``.